12 Month Practical Course

 Each day at Wellington Riding is unique, affording the students the opportunity to learn many aspects of the equine industry.
 Students are provided with a variety of experiences which will give them a sound grounding for whichever sector of the industry they choose to pursue.

 Student training is carried out on weekdays during the term time.
-On Monday or Friday students will attend their NVQ sessions as well as assisting with shows or other activities.
-Their formal lessons take place on Tuesday to Thursday usually during the morning.
+On Tuesdays students will attend their monitoring sessions with our training partners Merrist Wood College.
+Their formal lessons take place on weekdays usually during the morning.
 Students will ride; attend theoretical or practical lectures and teaching practice as allocated to them at the start of their course.
-During the afternoons students will gain the essential practical ‘hands-on’ experience on their allocated yard under the supervision of the perminant yard staff.
+During the afternoons students will gain the essential practical ‘hands-on’ experience on their allocated yard under the supervision of the permanent yard staff.